chethanmandya/Chethan/_posts/2020-01-13-Kotlin-Scoping-function.md

 #### Kotlin also :

-it takes called object reference it returns the original object instead of any new return data.
+- it takes called object reference
+- it returns the original object instead of any modified object.
 Hence the return data has always the same type.

 ```kotlin
 var m = 1